Table of Contents

 The reason Sonar recommends continuing to deliver data service to these customers is to ensure that any IoT devices continue to function - from home heating to IP security cameras.

 For instructions on creating a service in general, review the Building a Data Service article.
-The speed of the data service can be variable, however we recommend a symmetrical 1 megabit connection.
-Finally, establishing a Usage Based Billing service will ensure that the customer in question doesn't have any passive high-bandwidth devices.
+The speed of the data service can be variable, however, we recommend a symmetrical 1 megabit connection.
+Finally, establishing a Usage-Based Billing service will ensure that the customer in question doesn't have any passive high-bandwidth devices by limiting the amount of data the home can consume during this vacation period.

 Automating the Status Change